netsec-ethz/lightning-filter/docs/Parameters.md

 ### Device-relation options

+Add a PCI device to the list of allowed devices.
+Multiple -a options are allowed.

 ```
 -a, --allow <[domain:]bus:devid.func>
 ```

-Add a PCI device in to the list of devices to probe.
+Add a PCI device to the list of blocked devices.
+Multiple -b options are allowed.

 ```
 -b, --block <[domain:]bus:devid.func>
 ```
-Skip probing a PCI device to prevent EAL from using it.
-Multiple -b options are allowed.

 The allow list option and the block list option cannot be used together.

 ### Debugging options

+Specify the log level for a specific component.

 ```
 --log-level <type:val>
 ```

-Specify log level for a specific component.
-For example:
+E.g.:

 ```
 --log-level lf:debug